Welcome to Mrs. Parks' Family Connection!

 - Have a scavenger hunt with written clues.

-5. Develop the library habit, and show enthusiasm for your child's reading!!
+5. Show enthusiasm for your child's reading!